Francis Ford Coppola: 1960–1969: Early works

-In the early 1960s, Coppola made $10 a week.
+In the early 1960s, Coppola made $10 per week (roughly equivalent to $ per week today).
 Looking for a way to earn some extra money, he found that many colleagues from film school made money filming erotic productions known as "nudie-cuties" or "skin flicks", which showed nudity without implying any sexual act.

-At 21, Coppola wrote the script for The Peeper, a comedy short film about a voyeur who tries to spy on a sensual photo shoot in the studio next to his apartment.
+At 21, Coppola wrote the script for The Peeper, a short comedy film about a voyeur who tries to spy on a sensual photo shoot in the studio next to his apartment.
 Coppola found an interested producer, who gave him $3,000 to shoot the film.
-He hired Playboy Bunny Marli Renfro to play the model and had his friend Karl Schanzer to play the voyeur.
+He hired Playboy Bunny Marli Renfro to play the model and had his friend Karl Schanzer play the voyeur.
 With The Peeper finished, Coppola found that the cartoonish aspects of the film alienated potential buyers, who did not find the 12-minute short exciting enough to screen in adult theaters.